+---------------------------------------------------+

 hardware

-i highly suggest you ARCHIVE YOUR SHIT. if your computer dies tomorrow, imagine everything you'd lose. the best strategy is to identify critically important data and back it up to an external ssd. i would recommend samsung ssds as they are reliable and go on sale frequently, but any drive is a better deal than professional data recovery.
+highly suggest you ARCHIVE YOUR SHIT. if your computer dies tomorrow, imagine everything you'd lose. the best strategy is to identify critically important data and back it up to an external ssd. samsung ssds are reliable and go on sale frequently, but any drive is a better deal than professional data recovery.

-old macbooks and macbook pros (by "old" i mean 2010-2015) are good linux machines and underrated options for cheap computers. since the old ones originally retailed for an arm and a leg, the components are of good quality (except 2015/16-2019's butterfly keyboard, please do not buy a machine with that joke of an input system.) ironically, the new arm macbooks suffer more compatability issues than old x86 ones. the mid-2012 macbook pro, which i used for years until its drive died, is regarded as one of the best macbooks over made. anecdotally, i picked up my current one, a mid-2015 macbook pro, for cheap at a local computer shop and it was well worth the money.
+old macbooks and macbook pros (2010-2015) are good linux machines and underrated options for cheap computers. since the old ones originally retailed for an arm and a leg, the components are of good quality (except 2015/16-2019's butterfly keyboard, do not buy a machine with that joke of an input system.) ironically, the new arm macbooks suffer more compatability issues than old x86 ones. the mid-2012 macbook pro, which i used for years until its drive died, is regarded as one of the best macbooks over made. anecdotally, i picked up my current early-2015 macbook pro for cheap at a local computer shop and it was well worth the money.

 of course, thinkpads are always good too.